What are the Tonsils and Adenoids, and What Do They Normally Do?

 The tonsils and adenoids are near the entrance to the breathing and eating passages, where they can catch incoming germs, that cause infections.
 They “sample” bacteria and viruses and can become infected themselves.
 Scientists believe they work as part of the body’s immune system by filtering germs that attempt to invade the body, and that they help to develop antibodies to germs.
 This happens primarily during the first few years of life, becoming less important as we get older.
 Children who have their tonsils and adenoids removed suffer no overall loss in their immune resistance.

-On the right is a photograph of a patient with tonsillitis.
+This is a photograph of a patient with tonsillitis.
 The tonsils are swollen and there are areas of white exudate on the tonsils.
 The tonsils have pits in them called crypts, which fill with debris.
 The openings to these crypts often appear white when infection is present.

 The most common problem affecting the tonsils and adenoids are recurrent infections (throat or ear) and/or significant enlargement or obstruction that causes breathing and swallowing problems.
 “Tonsillitis” means inflammation of the tonsils.
 This may due to a bacteria, or germs, which in some instances respond to treatment with antibiotics.
 Often infections are due to viruses and do not respond to antibiotics.